 Iglesia San Francisco el Grande & Museo del Hermano Pedro

-Iglesia San Francisco el Grande, also known as the Church of San Francisco, has a storied history that dates back to the 16th century.
-Built by the Franciscan Order, the church originally served as a place of worship for the Spanish colonizers.
-Over the years, it has withstood numerous earthquakes and restorations, testifying to the resilience of Antigua’s architectural treasures.
+Iglesia San Francisco el Grande has a storied history that dates back to the 16th century.
+Built by the Franciscan Order, starting in 1579, this massive religious and cultural center encompassed four whole city blocks.
+The church still has regularly scheduled services and masses of people continue to visit the church to pay homage to Santo Hermano Pedro, whose remains are buried there.
+There is also a museum dedicated to the Saint housed within the ruins of the monastery.
+Over the years, the complex has withstood numerous earthquakes and restorations, testifying to the resilience of Antigua’s architectural treasures.

 Guest Reviews: